daffaalfandy/athletes-management-system/docs/planning-artifacts/prd.md

 ### What Makes This Special

 - **Offline-First Zero Latency:** Built with Electron and SQLite to ensure the system is "always on" and lightning-fast in stadium basements and sports halls where internet is unavailable.
-- **The Digital Dossier:** A dedicated local vault for storing and instantly retrieving scanned copies of technical certifications (Kyu/Dan) and tournament diplomas.
+- **The Digital Dossier:** A dedicated local vault for storing and instantly retrieving scanned copies of technical certifications (Kyu/Dan), tournament diplomas, and high-resolution athlete profile photos for competition ID generation.
 - **Total Pool & Competitive Pool:** High-level metrics to distinguish between the entire database and the "Active" training roster.
 - **Activity Scale Logic:** Native support for three-tier engagement tracking: Constant (Elite Core), Intermittent (Variable), and Dormant (Archive).
 - **Institutional Branding:** Support for Regency (Kabupaten) and Partner Club logos to establish institutional authority.